barbarer/py4e-int/_sources/functions/funcWithSetsAndDict.rst

 ..
 Note::

-   The function sorted(set) will return a new sorted list in ascending order.
+   The function sorted(set) will return a new list sorted in ascending order.

 .. parsonsprob:: func_set_unique_characters_pp
    :numbered: left
    :adaptive:
    :practice: T

-   Drag the blocks from the left and put them in the correct order on the right to define a function ``total_even`` that returns the total of the even numbers in the passed list.
+   Drag the blocks from the left and put them in the correct order on the right to define a function ``unique_characters(strings)`` that takes a list of strings and returns a sorted list of all the distinct characters in the strings.
    -----
    def unique_characters(strings):
    =====